centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-sccm-nsclient.md

 yum install centreon-plugin-Operatingsystems-Windows-Restapi
 ```

-2. On the Centreon Central Server, install the Centreon Plugin-Pack RPM:
+2. On the Central Server, install the Centreon Pack RPM:

 ```bash
 yum install centreon-pack-applications-sccm-nsclient
 ```

-3. On the Centreon Web interface, install the *Microsoft SCCM* Centreon Plugin-Pack from the "Configuration > Plugin Packs > Manager" page
+3. On the Centreon Web interface, install the *Microsoft SCCM* Centreon Pack from the **Configuration > Plugin Packs > Manager** page

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Host configuration

-* On the Centreon Web Interface, go to "Configuration > Hosts" and add a new Host
+* On the Centreon Web Interface, go to **Configuration > Hosts** and add a new Host
 * Set the Host IP address and select the relevant Host template according to the monitoring method chosen:
     * *App-Sccm-NRPE-custom* for NRPE
     * *App-Sccm-NSClient-05-Restapi-custom* for RestAPI